luisgaboardi/luisgaboardi/README.md

 - 🔭 I’m working as Database Developer @ Caixa Econômica Federal

-- 📚 But I'm currently deepening my knowledge of Spring.
+- 📚 I’m currently expanding my stack with RabbitMQ and event-driven architecture.

 - ⚡ In my free time I learn a little of everything I can, interested in Open-Source alternatives and Off-Grid solutions</p>